AliTahir-101/EchoGrapher/README.md

    ```

 ### Using Qt Creator 🛠️ (Recommended)

-    1. Launch Qt Creator and choose 'Open Project'.
+1. Launch Qt Creator and choose `Open Project`.
 2. Navigate to your project's directory and select  the .pro file.
 3. Select the appropriate kit for your OS and configure your project.
-    4. Hit 'Build' to compile.
+4. Hit `Build` to compile.
-    5. Once built, click 'Run' in Qt Creator to start the app.
+5. Once built, click `Run` in Qt Creator to start the app.
-    6. Launch Qt Creator and choose 'Open Project'.
+6. Launch Qt Creator and choose `Open Project`.
 7. Navigate to your project's directory and select the .pro file.
 8. Select the appropriate kit for your OS and configure your project.
-    9. Hit 'Build' to compile.
+9. Hit `Build` to compile.
-    10. Once built, click 'Run' in Qt Creator to start the app.
+10. Once built, click `Run` in Qt Creator to start the app.

 ### Using the Command Line 💻